jamiebrn/tween-cpp/README.md

 Simple header-only tweening library written in C++

-Tween objects can be made for any type, as long as the type has addition, subtraction, and multiplication operators defined.
+Tween objects can be made for any type meeting the following:
+ - Addition and subtraction operators defined with itself
+ - Multiplication operator defined for floats

 Example code for tweening floats:
 ```cpp